coopermaa/awesome-rack/README.md

   and lightweight.
 Supports Ruby, Python, Node.js and Meteor, and is being used by high-profile companies such as Apple, Pixar, New York Times, AirBnB, Juniper etc as well as over 350.000 websites.
 * [Puma](https://github.com/puma/puma) - A simple, fast, threaded, and highly concurrent HTTP 1.1 server writtern in Ruby.
 * [Reel](https://github.com/celluloid/reel) - A fast, non-blocking "evented" web server written in Ruby.
+You'll need [reel-rack](https://github.com/celluloid/reel-rack), a Rack adapter for Reel.
 * [Unicorn](http://bogomips.org/unicorn.git) - Rack HTTP server for fast clients and Unix
 * [unixrack](https://github.com/brightroll/unixrack) - A ruby RACK webserver only for unix using the old unix style. (~500 LOC)
 * [uWSGI](https://github.com/unbit/uwsgi) - uWSGI application server container written in Python.
 Supports Python (WSGI),